prantlf/esburu/README.md

 }
 ```

 You can nest sequential and parallel lists of build tasks too.
-An object `{ parallel, tasks }` can be used as a build task on any level:
+An array of tasks or an object `{ parallel, tasks }` can be used instead of a build task object on any level:

 ```js
 modules.exports = [